50 Trivia Questions for Kids Only the Smartest Can Get Right

 What is the coldest place on Earth?

 D. Cape Horn, South America

 Answer: B. Antarctica

 Sorry, Santa: The North Pole isn’t the coldest place on Earth.
 It’s actually Antarctica, in the area surrounding the South Pole, where scientists measured the lowest temperature ever: minus 144 degrees Fahrenheit.
 It was recorded there during a polar night when there wasn’t sunlight to warm things up.
 Although Siberia, Russia, doesn’t get this cold, it’s still the coldest place on Earth where people actually live.
 Cape Horn is the southernmost point of South America, nearest to Antarctica.
-Get a look at some breathtaking photos of Antarctica.

 Answer: B. 7

 Officially, there are seven continents: North America, South America, Africa, Europe, Asia, Australia, and Antarctica.
 But if you guessed eight or six, you may be partially right.
 Some scientists think Europe and Asia should be considered one continent, since they are connected and are really one landmass—if so, that would make six continents.
 Then there’s another “hidden” continent that’s mostly (94 percent) submerged in the Pacific Ocean: Zealandia.
 The only parts of Zealandia above water are New Zealand and French island territories called New Caledonia.